RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/restoring-purchases.md

 `syncPurchases` is a method we provide in our SDK which allows you to programmatically trigger a restore.
 This method, much like restorePurchases, reactivates any content that had previously been purchased from the same store account (Apple, Google, or Amazon).

-## syncPurchases considerations
+## Considerations

-- `syncPurchases` is usually used for [migrating subscriptions](doc:migrating-existing-subscriptions)
+- `syncPurchases` is typically used for [migrating subscriptions](doc:migrating-existing-subscriptions)
 - Since this method simulates restoring a purchase, there is a risk of transferring or aliasing an anonymous user

 # Restoring Purchases for Consumables and Non-renewing Subscriptions

-Consumables and non-renewing subscriptions cannot be restored without using an acounts system and logging in users.
-This is because these types of purchases do not show up on the receipt after its transaction is finished, so if you uninstall or try on a different device, the receipt will be considered a brand new one for a brand new user, with nothing on it (unless there are subscriptions or non-consumables on it).
+Consumables and non-renewing subscriptions can only be restored by using an acount system with custom [App User IDs](https://www.revenuecat.com/docs/user-ids).
+This is due to these types of in-app purchases not showing up on the underlying store receipt after the transaction is finished.

-If you want to use restore functionality for consumable and non-renewing subscription products you would need to use an accounts system and only allow purchases for logged in users.
-If not, then we recommend using non-consumable or subscription products instead.
+By logging in your users with a custom App User ID, RevenueCat can continue to provide transaction details in a user's [CustomerInfo](https://www.revenuecat.com/docs/customer-info) for their previous consumable and non-renewing subscription purchases.

 # Next Steps